Search by Keyword

 The affect that this had on John is reflected in his September 29th and October 4th appearances on The Frost Programme, hosted by David Frost.
 These broadcasts were dedicated entirely to their recent introduction to TM, George also accompanying John on both shows.
 “I've got more energy,” Lennon remarked.
 “The energy I've found through meditation, I know darn well that I've had it before, but I only used it on good days when everything was going well, and I found more energy because everything was going well.
 But, through meditation, I've found that, if it's not too good a day, I would still get the same amount.”
 This newly discovered energy found its way into John's songwriting as well, two compositions of this period being “Child Of Nature” and “Across The Universe.”

-The lyrics of “Across The Universe” are permeated with the philosophy and beliefs taught by the Maharishi, which John was enamored with at the time.
+The lyrics of “Across The Universe” are permeated with the philosophy and teachings of the Maharishi, which John was enamored with at the time.
 “I think he meant we all want to change the world Maharishi-style,” McCartney relates in his book “Many Years From Now,” saying that both of John's songs “Revolution” and “Across The Universe” “had the change-the-world theme.
 I remember John talking to Maharishi about it and Maharishi wanted more optimism; 'Meditation will change your world.'
 He didn't want 'nothing's going to change your world'; that sounded too negative.
 But we refused to do that because it sounded better the other way.”

-The unearthly images that John was experiencing through his use of meditation during the later months of 1967 found their way into the lyrics of “Across The Universe,” such as “images of broken light which dance before me like a million eyes.”
-John's “open ears” also take in the imagery with “sounds of laughter, shades of life” that intice and invite him.
+The otherworldly images that John was experiencing through meditation during the later months of 1967 found their way into the lyrics of “Across The Universe,” such as “images of broken light which dance before me like a million eyes.”
+John's “open ears” also take in the imagery with “sounds of laughter, shades of life” that entice and invite him.
 With 'Love' encapsulating the teachings of the Maharishi, this also makes an appearance in the lyrics in the form of “limitless, undying love” that shines around him “like a million suns.”
 The Maharishi's personal guru, which he identified to The Beatles as “Guru Dev,” plays a prominent role in John's lyrics in the Sanskrit phrase “Jai guru deva,” or as invoked by the Maharishi as “All glory to Guru Dev.”
 This is followed in the song with the sacred sound “Om,” which is popularly used in meditation and is said to signify the essence of the ultimate reality or consciousness.
-You may recognize the "Om" symbol as it appears on many George Harrison solo releases throughout his solo career.
+You may recognize the "Om" symbol as it appears on many George Harrison releases throughout his solo career.

-Being written sometime in the later months of 1967 in his Kenwood home in Weybridge, Surrey, Lennon is acknowledged as the sole writer of “Across The Universe,” McCartney never claiming any share in the authorship.
+Being written sometime in the later months of 1967 in his Kenwood home in Weybridge, Surrey, Lennon is acknowledged as the sole writer of “Across The Universe,” McCartney never claiming any share in its authorship.

 The Beatles in EMI Studios, circa February 1968.